DesantBucie/Kinder-Vim/README.md

 ## What's the point

-I'll probably need this, so maybe someone will find it easy to install and use( not on Windows yet:/ )
+I'll probably need this, so maybe someone will find it easy to install and use (not on Windows yet:/ ).

 ## Advices